celltek/docs/api_ext.md

-> Notice: You need an active license key or you have to wait 300 seconds for the next request
+> Notice: You need an active API-KEY or you have to wait 300 seconds for the next request

 ## API > Extensions > ID